Child and Youth Care (CYCP)

 2 block placements (12 weeks each)

-The first and only program of its kind in Canada to be nationally accredited by the Child and Youth Care Educational Accreditation Board (CYCEAB)
+The first program to be nationally accredited by the Child and Youth Care Educational Accreditation Board (CYCEAB)

 Condensed program with a combination of modular delivery and traditional classroom learning